bchandrika-tm/Airflo_Repo/README.md

 4. Store JSON data in ADLS
 5. Schedule events to send notifications

-## Configure the Data Factory instance in Azure and launch the studio.
+Configure the Data Factory instance in Azure and launch the studio.
 Then, go to the 'Manage' section in the left side panel to find the Airflow instance.
 Spin up the resource, enabling Git sync during setup for easier synchronization with files when there are changes in DAGs.
 After setup, start monitoring the DAGs from the user interface.

+Below are a few connections that need to be configured in the Airflow UI for the project, including connections for Data Factory, Jira, and blob storage.

 ## 1.1.
 Create a connection in Airflow for Azure Data Factory:

-This is same process as what we have done for creating a connection above for Jira.
+By configuring a connection in Airflow UI, it enables Airflow to seamlessly integrate with Data Factory, facilitating automated workflows and task execution within the project.

 Give the details as shown: